-- Enforcing safety, health, environmental and quality requirements to all fuel operating staff, contractors and investors through regular meetings and workshops to spread awareness and avoid risks. - Training the stations' staff on the standards of the Code of Practice (COP). - Successfully passing the COP audit implemented by the KNPC regularity authority for all stations of Soor Fuel Marketing Company with a distinguished grade. - Extending the working hours of 11 automatic carwash stations to operate 24 hours a day, with the aim of increasing sales and providing carwash service to the largest segment of customers throughout the daily working hours. - Segregation of hazardous waste from the non-hazardous ones, based on the concerned environmental regulations. - Enforcing safety, health, environmental and quality requirements to contractors and investors. - Training all fuel stations employees on managing and operating the new QR Code Service. - Rationalization of water and electricity consumption. - Successfully passing the Governance external audit without any negative notes. - Tracing the course of tankers via GPS, to ensure the availability of products and prevent fuel shortage at the stations.
+- Enforcing safety, health, environmental and quality requirements to all fuel operating staff, contractors and investors through regular meetings and workshops to spread awareness and avoid risks. - Training the stations' staff on the standards of the Code of Practice (COP). - Successfully passing the COP audit implemented by the KNPC regularity authority for all stations of Soor Fuel Marketing Company with a distinguished grade. - Extending the working hours of 11 automatic carwash stations to operate 24 hours a day, with the aim of increasing sales and providing carwash service to the largest segment of customers throughout the daily working hours. - Training all new fuel workers on managing and operating the fuel Stations. - Enforcing safety, health, environmental and quality requirements to contractors and investors. - Successfully passing the Governance external audit without any negative notes. - Completion of the development of 4 automatic carwash facilities in stations 22, 25, 43, & 124.